Building a website is a feat. But it’s not as scary as it may seem!

 Nesha of neshawoolery.com has a simple but effective contact page.
 As an online entrepreneur she doesn’t need to include standard contact information like phone number and address.
 Instead she uses a contact form to gather general inquiries and directs visitors to contact her at separate email addresses for her Shelancers Club and design services.

 One of my favorite lifestyle blogs, DesignLoveFest, is a testament to the power of blogging.
-The founder, Bri Emery has launched a successful studio, workshop, and even her own bottle of wine.
+The founder, Bri Emery has been able to launch a successful design studio, workshop, and even her own bottle of wine thanks in part to the success of her blog.
 (Cheers to that!)

 Also called “Work With Me”, this is where you pitch your products or services.
 Typically this page includes detailed information about your offering, as well as testimonials, pricing, FAQs, and a strong Call to Action to purchase your product or book your service.